Persecution of Christians in the Soviet Union: Penetration of churches by Soviet secret services

 During the early 1970s, Koehler alleges that a highly placed mole inside the Vatican's diplomatic service was secretly recording conversations between Pope Paul VI and foreign dignitaries.
 In a particularly damaging case, a 22 February 1973 meeting between the Pope and an increasingly desperate South Vietnamese Foreign Minister Trần Văn Lắm was recorded, transcribed and shared with the North Vietnamese intelligence service.
 At the time, a north–south ceasefire was in effect, but Minister Trần was expressing to the Pope in vain the mounting terror of his government about what was seen as South Vietnam's abandonment by its allies.
 According to Koehler, who found a transcript of the conversation in the East German archives and confirmed its authenticity, "when this transcript reached Hanoi, the Communist leadership would not have harbored any doubts that their resumption of armed aggression would go unopposed by any Western Government."

-In a chapter-long critique of both West German and Vatican Ostpolitik, Koehler documented how the Czechoslovakian StB was able in the early 1970s to successfully plant a ceramic statue of the Blessed Virgin which contained a covert listening device inside the office of Vatican Secretary of State Cardinal Agostino Casaroli.
+In a chapter-long critique of both West German and Vatican Ostpolitik, Koehler documented how the Czechoslovak StB was able in the early 1970s to successfully plant a ceramic statue of the Blessed Virgin which contained a covert listening device inside the office of Vatican Secretary of State Cardinal Agostino Casaroli.
 A second listening device was located very close to the statue and was concealed inside an armoire.
 The operation was carried out with the assistance of the Cardinal's own nephew, Marco Torreta, who, according to Italian counterintelligence agents, had been an informant for the KGB since 1950.
 The intention was to compromise as much as possible the Cardinal's efforts to negotiate an end to the religious persecution of Catholics behind the Iron Curtain.
 Both listening devices proved extremely damaging, particularly due to the Cardinal's decades at his post.
 Both devices were only uncovered in 1990, as part of a massive investigation into the 1981 attempt on the life of Pope John Paul II which had been ordered by Italian investigative magistrate Rosario Priore.
 Both listening devices had still been transmitting all that time.

 Koehler also alleges, based on detailed documentary material in both Polish and Soviet archives, that the 1981 assassination attempt by Mehmet Ali Ağca against Pope John Paul II was a Soviet intelligence operation which had been unanimously voted upon in advance by the Politburo, the ruling Central Committee of the Communist Party of the Soviet Union.
 In a document that still survives, all members of the Party Central Committee, including future Soviet Premier Mikhail Gorbachev, co-signed the orders.